Xinyi-Yu/MPM4STL/readme.md

 We export all the feasible and satisfiable sets data to file `results.jld` in the last three cases.
 Please feel free to contact me by email yuxinyi-12@sjtu.edu.cn if your want to get them.

-We also plot the feasible and satisfiable sets results in the form of figure (case 1) and animation (case 2, 3 and 4), which can be found in the folder `offline results` [link](https://github.com/Xinyi-Yu/MPM4STL/tree/main/offlineresults).
-Note that in last three cases, the offline results shown in the animation is the projection to 2 dimensions and you can also plot feasible sets in other dimensions by your own.
+We also plot the feasible and satisfiable sets results in the form of figure (case 1) and animation (case 2, 3 and 4), which can be found in the folder `offline results` [link](https://github.com/Xinyi-Yu/MPM4STL/tree/main/offline%20results).
+Note that in last three cases, the offline results shown in the animation is the projection to 2 dimensions and you can also plot them in other dimensions by your own.

-(Currently, the codes and animations of last three cases are still ongoing and I will publish them as soon as possible.)
+(Currently, the codes and animations of last three cases still needs some refinement and I will publish them as soon as possible.)

 #### Dependencies